-Entyvio (vedolizumab) is a treatment for moderate to severe ulcerative colitis (UC) and Crohn’s disease (CD), both types of inflammatory bowel disease (IBD).
-It is produced by Millennium Pharmaceuticals (part of Takeda Pharmaceuticals), and is administered as an injection into the vein every eight weeks.
+Entyvio (vedolizumab) is a maintenance treatment for moderate to severe ulcerative colitis (UC) and Crohn’s disease (CD), types of inflammatory bowel disease (IBD).
+Both the U.S. Food and Drug Administration (FDA) and the European Commission (EC) approved Entyvio for these patients.

-In IBD, the normal immune response is over-active in the gastrointestinal (GI) tract – the digestive system.
+In IBD, the immune response is excessive in the gastrointestinal (GI) tract.
 This results in the GI tract becoming inflamed, which can result in swelling, blockage, and infections.

-The inflammation can be caused by an excess of white blood cells, gathering in the GI tract.
-These white blood cells enter the GI tract by an interaction between a protein found on their surface and a protein on the walls of the blood vessels surrounding the GI tract.
-Like a key entering a lock, this highly specific interaction opens a “door”, allowing that white blood cell to enter the GI tract.
+An excess of white blood cells, gathering in the GI tract, can cause this inflammation.
+These white blood cells, also called leukocytes, enter the GI tract through an interaction between a protein on their surface and a protein on the walls of the blood vessels surrounding the GI tract.
+Like a key entering a lock, this highly specific interaction opens a “door” that allows white blood cells to enter the GI tract.

-It works by blocking this interaction, meaning that the white blood cell cannot access the GI tract, therefore, reducing the damage.
+Entyvio works by blocking this interaction, meaning that white blood cell cannot access the GI tract, reducing the damage.

 Entyvio in clinical trials

-Entyvio has been assessed in many clinical trials.
-Takeda led four key Phase 3 clinical trials worldwide called GEMINI, to assess the safety and efficacy of Entyvio in patients with IBS.
-These are GEMINI I (NCT00783718), GEMINI II (NCT00783692), GEMINI III (NCT01224171), and GEMINI-LTS (NCT00790933).
-The patients’ clinical response was assessed using the Mayo Score for UC and the Crohn’s Disease Activity Index (CDAI) for CD.
-Patients were administered an Entyvio injection once every eight weeks.
+Takeda tested Entyvio in numerous clinical trials.
+The company sponsored four key Phase 3 trials worldwide to assess the safety and efficacy of Entyvio in patients with IBD: the GEMINI I (NCT00783718), GEMINI II (NCT00783692), GEMINI III (NCT01224171), and GEMINI-LTS (NCT00790933) trials.
+They measured patients’ clinical response to treatment — Entyvio given by intravenous (IV) infusion — using the Mayo score for ulcerative colitis and the Crohn’s disease activity index (CDAI) for Crohn’s.

-GEMINI I assessed the efficacy of Entyvio in patients with UC that had tried at least one conventional IBD therapy.
-By week 52, 42 percent of patients treated with Entyvio had maintained clinical remission of UC, compared to only 16 percent in the placebo group.
-Other measures such as mucosal healing were significantly higher in the Entyvio group compared to the placebo group (52 percent versus 24 percent).
+GEMINI I assessed Entyvio’s efficacy in UC patients who had tried at least one conventional IBD therapy.
+By week 52 (one year), 42% of patients given Entyvio had maintained clinical disease remission.
+This percentage was 16% in the placebo group.
+Other measures such as mucosal healing were significantly higher in the Entyvio group (52%) than in those on a placebo (24%).